 In 2016, the Department of State’s Key Verification Assets Fund sponsored the NPWG to produce a video to raise awareness on careers in arms control transparency and verification.
 The NPWG strives to promote careers in nuclear issues, as they are important to foreign policy and global stability.
 Find out how you can get involved below!

-- Schwarzman Scholars (Deadline: September 27) – Schwarzman Scholars application for the 2019-2020 academic year is now available.
-The mission is to build greater understanding between China and the rest of the world.
-The third class of 142 Schwarzman Scholars will matriculate at Tsinghua this August with 40% of the cohort coming from the United States, 20% from China, and 40% from the rest of the world.
+- Schwarzman Scholars – The mission of the Schwarzman Scholars program is to build greater understanding between China and the rest of the world.
 The program is open to candidates between the ages of 18 and 28 years old, regardless of nationality, who are proficient in English and have obtained an undergraduate degree or its equivalent.
 Mandarin skills are not required for admission.
 Whether in politics, business, sciences, or the arts – successful applicants are young people who have already begun to demonstrate the ability to lead and produce results in their fields and who have a commitment to building understanding among people with differing perspectives.
 To access the U.S./Global application and learn more about requirements please visit the Schwarzman Scholars website.
-The written application will be reviewed by a distinguished team of readers from around the world who will narrow the pool based on an extensive set of guidelines.
-More than 400 finalists will be invited to an in-person interview in Beijing, Bangkok, London, or New York, and will be notified of their acceptance by mid-November 2018.
-Webinars and in-person information sessions for interested applicants will be hosted in April and through the next several months leading up to the application deadline.
-To find out more, please sign-up for a session or contact us with any questions.

-- PPNT Program: This summer workshop-in-residence at UC San Diego, known as the PPNT boot camp, aims to give participants the knowledge and analytic tools to contribute to the debate on future US nuclear policy.
+- Public Policy and Nuclear Threats (PPNT) Program: This summer workshop-in-residence at UC San Diego, known as the PPNT boot camp, aims to give participants the knowledge and analytic tools to contribute to the debate on future US nuclear policy.
 The boot camp features lectures, discussions, debates, and policy simulations.
 Participants attend talks by distinguished researchers, academics, policy officials, and operational specialists from leading universities, the National Laboratories, international organizations, and government agencies dealing with dealing with nuclear threats, command and control, international safeguards, nonproliferation strategies, and other nuclear issues.
 Click here for more information.